rongxinzh/G4_CRE/README.md

+### Please note that this repository is no longer updated, please visit [Zenodo repository](https://zenodo.org/records/13147640) for updates.

+---

 ### This repository is for the research project on G-quadruplex and *cis*-regulatory elements.<br><br>

 **Script folder**: Source code used for data analysis in the project, based on the R language.<br><br>